 Le Monde is a public charter school.
-As such, it only gets 80% of the per-pupil state public funding of “regular” public schools (which most people believe are underfunded to begin with).
-In addition, it has to pay for its own facility costs.
-All in, Le Monde probably receives closer to 50-60% of the per pupil public funding of a regular public school.
+As such, it only gets 85% of the per-pupil state public funding of “regular” public schools (which most people believe are underfunded to begin with).
+In addition, it has to pay for its own facility costs and a higher PERS employer rate than district schools (often 20% + of payroll).
+All in, Le Monde probably receives closer to 50-60% of the per pupil public funding of a traditional, neighborhood public school.

 We don’t try to replace that missing 20%-50% those other schools get because we operate more leanly than many schools–though just imagine what we could accomplish if we did!
 Our board does, however, try to figure out with input from staff the minimum amount that we believe we will need to meet the basic and fundamental needs of the school (primarily: staffing, curriculum, and facility costs).
-This year, the amount that we have budgeted to fundraise is about $325,000, not counting our Run for the Arts monies (which technically are held by Young Audiences for us in an arts-restricted fund) and our supply and activity donations.
+This year, the amount that we have budgeted to fundraise is about $260,000, not counting our Fun for the Arts monies (which technically are held by Young Audiences for us in an arts-restricted fund).

 As a preliminary matter, no one at Le Monde has to assist with fundraising.
 This email is for those who would like to assist in fundraising and who want to know how best to allocate their own personal time or financial resources over the course of the year.